-Legal Restrictions on Ownership or Sale of Property by Foreign Nationals in Austria
+Legal Restrictions on Property Ownership and Sale in Austria

 Average Property Prices in Austria

 Austria’s property prices can vary significantly depending on the region and property type.
 Here’s a general overview:

 - Vienna: Vienna is the capital and largest city, with higher property prices compared to the rest of the country.

 - Tyrol and Salzburg: These regions, known for their natural beauty, can also have higher property prices, particularly in ski resort areas.

 - Rural Areas: Rural areas and smaller towns generally offer more affordable property options.